hbctraining/scRNA-seq/lessons/05_SC_clustering_cells_SCT.md

 <img src="../img/PC_print.png" width="400">
 </p>

-The elbow plot is helpful when determining how many PCs we need to capture the majority of the variation in the data.
-The elbow plot visualizes the standard deviation of each PC.
-Where the elbow appears is usually the threshold for identifying the majority of the variation.
+The **elbow plot** is helpful when determining how many PCs we need to capture the majority of the variation in the data.
+The elbow plot visualizes the standard deviation of each PC. **Where the elbow appears is usually the threshold for identifying the majority of the variation**.
 However, this method can be a bit subjective about where the elbow is located.

-The SCTransform method is more accurate than some of the older methods of normalization and identification of variable genes used by Seurat.
-The older methods incorporated some technical sources of variation into some of the higher PCs, so selection of PCs was more important using these older methods.
-SCTransform does not exhibit these technical sources of variation as being present in the higher PCs, and the main reason not to use all PCs for the clustering is the computational resources and time that would require.
-Therefore, we try to capture as much variation as possible within the PCs for clustering.

-We will try the top 40 dimensions:
+We will try the elbow plot using the top 40 dimensions:

 ```r
 # Plot the elbow plot